kilfour/QuickPulse/README.md

     .SetArtery(new WriteDataToFile())
     .Pulse("hello", "collector");
 ```
-By default, this creates a `log.txt` file in the nearest parent directory that contains a `.sln` file, typically the solution root.
+By default, this creates a `quick-pulse.log` file in the nearest parent directory that contains a `.sln` file, typically the solution root.
 The file will contain:
 ```
 hello